openstyles/stylus/README.md

 ## Contributing

 The source is hosted on [GitHub](https://github.com/schomery/stylish-chrome) and pull requests are welcome.

+You can Help us translate the Extension on [Transifex](https://www.transifex.com/github-7/Stylus).
 ## License

 For copyright status of the "codemirror" directory, see codemirror/LICENSE.
 Everything else is: